dsi-clinic/the-clinic/README.md

     * README file in the root directory describing the purpose of the code, where to look for things and how to run the code.
 If there are other locations for information regarding this project, links should be provided.
     * README file should describe your development process (e.g. how you did branches)
 1. Working branches need to be up do date with _main_ upon completion of task/code review and should not stray behind _main_ for more than day.
-1. No commented out code
+1. No commented-out code
 1. The following are (generally) banned:
     * `subprocess` or `subprocess` like library
-1. Code should never silently break (such as using try/except without raising an errror.)
+1. Code should never silently break (such as using try/except without raising an error.)
 1. All non-standard python libraries need to be justified:
     * If asked why you used library X, there needs to be a good answer.
 1. Code should be organized so that function definition is separate from execution.